To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 acuity of your eyes, it's what most people are familiar with.

-FAA Eye charts - the eye doctor actually measured slightly better numbers.
+- the eye doctor measuring slightly better numbers.

 |